julianchurchill/text-adventure/README.md

 Backlog
 =======

-- [BUG] User still has map after giving it to the shopkeeper!
 - [BUG] Entire inventory is not visible if everything is picked up in the game.
 - [BUG] Double blank line after item actions - clarify need for '\n\n' in Presenter.enact()
 - [FEATURE] Exits should have consistent colours for direction hints - e.g. all North should be green